ryantd42/NY-Legislative-Git/2023/S6499A-2023/bill.md

   April 24, 2023
   ___________

  Introduced  by  Sens.
-KENNEDY, MAY -- read twice and ordered printed, and when printed to be  committed  to  the  Committee  on  Alcoholism  and Substance Use Disorders
+KENNEDY,  ASHBY,  MAY,  ROLISON -- read twice and ordered printed, and when printed to be committed to the Committee  on Alcoholism and Substance Use Disorders -- recommitted to the Committee on  Alcoholism  and  Substance Use Disorders in accordance with Senate Rule  6,  sec.
+8  --  committee  discharged,  bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN  ACT  to amend the mental hygiene law, in relation to establishing an intensive addiction recovery and  mental  health  integrated  services